antonia-white/space-invaders/README.md

 - [Git](https://git-scm.com/) was used for version control
 - [Am I Responsive](http://ami.responsivedesign.is/) was used to generate a mockup image
 - [Phaser 3 API](https://photonstorm.github.io/phaser3-docs/) was used for game development
-- [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is a built-in Web API used for storing and retrieving local highscores.
+- [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is a built-in Web API used for storing and retrieving local highscores
 - [Dev Tools](https://en.wikipedia.org/wiki/Web_development_tools) was used for testing and responsiveness
 - [iloveimg](https://www.iloveimg.com/) was used for resizing and cropping svg images